pdfplum/pdfplum/template-samples/README.md

 # Template Samples

-Pdf samples in this directory are generated using parameters provided in json files with the same name as each sample.
+PDF samples in this directory are generated using parameters provided in json files with the same name as each sample.